atcoder/ac-library/document_en/appendix.md

 - `C:\Program Files (x86)\Microsoft Visual Studio\2019\(Community, Professional or Enterprise)\VC\Tools\MSVC\(Some number, e.g. 14.27.29110)\include\atcoder\dsu.hpp`

+ACL supports only 64-bit projects.
+32bit projects does not work and will error with *'_umul128': identifier not found*.
+Please change to `x64` by clicking on the menu at the top of Visual Studio labeled `x86`.

 ## How to Submit to Other Online Judge Systems

 We prepared the script `expander.py` (python3.5 or later).